GoogleCloudPlatform/cloud-builders/gke-deploy/doc/deploying-with-cloud-build.md

 ### Build, push, and deploy application with no Kubernetes configs

-This build calls the `docker` build step to create a Docker image and push it to Container registry.
+This build calls the `docker` build step to create a Docker image and push it to Container Registry.
 Then, the build calls the `gke-deploy` build step to create and deploy Deployment, Horizontal Pod Autoscaler, and Service configs to your GKE cluster.
 Finally, the build calls the `gsutil` build step to copy any base configs created by `gke-deploy` to your bucket.
 The configs hydrated by